-- Kybella® – deoxycholic acid which is an injectable series of treatments that is FDA approved for treatment of the “double chin” but has found a number of “off-label” uses such as the bra roll, area around the belly button, knees, and arms.
-There is some discomfort with the injections and a considerable amount of swelling may be present for up to two weeks after a treatment.
+- Kybella® – deoxycholic acid which is an injectable series of treatments that is FDA approved for the treatment of the “double chin” but has found a number of “off-label” uses such as the bra roll, area around the belly button, knees, and arms.
+There is some discomfort with the injections and a considerable amount of swelling may be present for up to two weeks after treatment.
 To achieve optimal results, it requires a series of three treatments.

 What is the recovery time for body contouring?

 When discussing liposuction vs. Coolsculpting® (or any of the non-surgical treatments), it is important to have realistic expectations.
 For example, a series of Coolsculpting® treatments can cost about as much as one liposuction operation and will take several months for the results to be evident.
 Each Coolsculpting® treatment is 45 -60 minutes whereas liposuction of the tummy, flanks, and thighs all together takes about 3 hours and permanently removes those troublesome areas.

 Why should I choose Restore SD Plastic Surgery for my liposuction treatment?

 At Restore SD Plastic Surgery, board certified plastic surgeon Dr. Katerina Gallus is dedicated to patient safety and is both board-certified by the American Board of Plastic Surgery as well as being a member in good standing of the American Society of Plastic Surgeons (ASPS) and the American Society for Aesthetic Plastic Surgery (ASAPS).
 We operate only in fully accredited facilities and take the time to listen to your goals and develop a treatment plan that is individualized to your body, aesthetic desires, and timeline.